AbateLab/DAb-seq/README.md

 2. Organize the input files on the host machine in the same file structure as described in [Input File Requirements](##input-file-requirements).

+3. Edit the included bash script `run_dabseq_docker.sh` with the appropriate cohort and sample information.
+Samples to barcode can be added as needed.
+The user running the pipeline should also be specified.
+This user should also have read/write access to the input FASTQ files.

+4. Run `run_dabseq_docker.sh`.

+That's it!
+The pipeline will run in the Docker container and produce output files at the mounted locations on the host machine.

+## Memory and CPU Considerations

+DNA genotyping is CPU and memory-intensive for a single bulk sample, let alone thousands of single cells.
+The DAb-seq pipeline is implemented with tunable parallelization to scale to the resources available on different systems.
+In its default configuration, the pipeline requires at least 64 gb of memory and 16 physical threads to run.
+Changing the amount of cells aligned simultaneously or the number of genomic intervals genotyped in parallel can reduce this hardware requirement significantly, with a corresponding increase in total processing time.

+## Output Files

+Genotyping data is saved in a new directory labeled `GENOTYPING` in the root of each cohort.
+A compresed HDF5 file contains matrices of discrete genotyping calls for all cells in the cohort.
+Further details on reading data from this file can be found in the included Python notebooks.
+Additionally, an antibody UMI counts table is included in the `abs` directory within each sample folder.
+Together, these files form the basis for downstream DAb-seq analyses, examples of which can be found in the included Python notebooks.